KSym04/insert_on_header_footer/readme.md

 ## Description ##

 This osclass plugin allows you to add an extra styling code or scripts on your site header and footer, if you want to learn more about this plugin, please visit [DopeThemes / Insert on Header & Footer](https://www.dopethemes.com/downloads/insert-header-footer/?utm_source=oc-repo&utm_medium=link&utm_campaign=readme).

+You may also send your donation for helping and supporting us to maintain free plugin releases:
+BTC: 1GJpyaLZjQ8JKaKih3UCwpuJAV15fTy9Rq
+XRP: rUd5NTLuyFGeS9HyyvHhnB4sWC5f9vWWzj

 ## Installation ##